 Wrapping Up: Making Money with Facebook Groups

-So, do Facebook groups make money?
+So, can these groups make money?
 Yes.
-Monetizing a Facebook group is an excellent way to create an additional income stream for yourself.
+Monetizing Facebook groups is an excellent way to create an additional income stream for yourself.
 It doesn't have to be complicated.

 If you already own a Facebook group, use these ideas to come up with a personalized monetization guide for what you are already doing.

-However, if you don't have a Facebook group but have a course, website, products that you promote, or services to sell, consider adding a group as an additional stream of income and to generate more leads for your business.
+However, if you don't have a Facebook group but have a website, products that you promote, online training courses or services to sell, consider adding a group as an additional stream of income and to generate more leads for your business.

 Groups take time and effort to grow and manage.
 However, they can be an excellent source of additional leads and income if you do it right.

 There are tons of ways to make money online.
 Check how to make money on Facebook $500 every day.

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?